menezn/Updox-Code-Challenges/README.txt

 Prime Number Challenge:

-Takes in two arguments commandline
+Takes in two arguments commandline (Main in WheelGeneration)
   <startingValue> <endingValue>

 For the Prime Number challenge I opted to trying out a sieving/wheel-generation